ryanrupert/StraddlingCheckerboards/README.md

 - [ ] Add in Spanish
 - [ ] Add in German
 - [ ] Add in more straddling checkerboards
-- [ ] Make more module by using a text files or xml file to hold the tables
+- [x] Make more module by using a text files or xml file to hold the tables

 ## History
+4/27/17

+Made the straddling checkerboards dynamic by placing them in a xml file.

 3/23/17

 Have 2 straddling checkerboards hard coded into the class.
 Only supports English currently.